PRO CONNECT

 Photo of Scott Semegran by Jeff Loftin.
 Copyright © 2022.

-Scott Semegran is an award-winning writer of nine books.
+Scott Semegran is an award-winning writer of ten books.
 BlueInk Review described him best as “a gifted writer, with a wry sense of humor.”
-His latest novel, The Codger and the Sparrow (TCU Press), is a comical yet moving story about a 65-year-old widower’s unlikely friendship with a 16-year-old troublemaker.
-His eight previous books include The Benevolent Lords of Sometimes Island, which was the first place winner for Middle-Grade/Young Adult fiction in the 2021 Writer’s Digest Book Awards, and To Squeeze a Prairie Dog, which was the winner of the 2020 IBPA Benjamin Franklin Award Gold Medal for Humor.
+His latest book, Starman After Midnight, is a quirky novel-in-stories about two beer-drinking neighbors who team-up to track down a mysterious late-night interloper terrorizing their middle-class neighborhood.
+His nine previous books include The Codger and the Sparrow, The Benevolent Lords of Sometimes Island (first-place winner for Middle-Grade/Young Adult fiction in the 2021 Writer’s Digest Book Awards), and To Squeeze a Prairie Dog (winner of the 2020 IBPA Benjamin Franklin Award Gold Medal for Humor and winner of the 2019 Texas Author Project for Adult Fiction).
 He lives in Austin, Texas with his wife.
-They have four kids, two cats, and a dog.
+They have four kids, a cat, and a dog.
 He graduated from the University of Texas at Austin with a degree in English.

 Four teenage Texans find themselves stranded on a forbidding, inaccessible island in this novel.